Student Health Services (SHS) provides compassionate and inclusive healthcare to all registered UAlbany students.

 Make a Student Health Services Appointment

-To make, reschedule or cancel an appointment at Student Health Services, please call Scheduling at 518-442-5229.
+To make, reschedule or cancel an in-person or telemedicine appointment at Student Health Services, please call Scheduling at 518-442-5229 during business hours.

 Appointments are required for all medical services and tests, and we do not accept walk-ins.
 Students can access our pharmacy without an appointment.